abrahan92/test_ruby/INSTRUCTIONS.md

   * Run ```bundle exec rake spec``` -> For this test we have 10 example scenarios

-  It is possible your bundler could be deprecated then update before run the task.
+It is possible your bundler could be deprecated if you already have a ruby version then update it before run the spec task. `bundle update --bundler`

 #### Run the script with ruby manually 💥